 Pay attention to your breathing, heart rate, blood pressure, appetite, weight and foot/ankle/leg swelling.
 If any of these worsens, alert your doctor.

 Other Resources to Help Your Heart

 Adjusting to a serious health problem often takes time.
 You may experience depression or anxiety.
 Through our Mended Hearts support group, you will learn you are not alone.
-This group meets monthly on the hospital's second floor.
+This group meets monthly, March through December, on the hospital's second floor.

 We also provide a continuum of care through our accredited Cardiac Rehabilitation Program, which helps patients more quickly recover from heart attacks, heart surgeries and other cardiac problems.